MTHS-TSA/TSA-Reference/guides/interviewing-101.md

 ## Additional Tips

-- You are expected to wear proper TSA attire for the interview.
+- You are expected to wear proper TSA attire for the interview
-- Make eye contact.
+- Make eye contact
-- Don't say "uhh".
+- Don't say "uhh"
-- Remember to pause before answering to make sure you have a response instead of stumbling through (this will help you avoid saying "uhh").
+- Remember to pause before answering to make sure you have a response instead of stumbling through (this will help you avoid saying "uhh")
 - Too many people can make the interview less cohesive.
-About 2 members to attend is a good number.
+About 2 members to attend is a good number